Sign up for Hasura Newsletter

 Congratulations!
 Auth0 is successfully integrated with your Hasura instance.

-Go to your Hasura app dashboard and create a users table with the following columns:
+Go to your Hasura console and create a users table with the following columns:

 See the image below for reference.